 Opening hours: 24/7

 Jameh Mosque of Yazd

 Jameh Mosque is the main mosque in Yazd with a nice architecture which is another example of Islamic art and architecture.
 The mosque used to be a fire temple back in the Sasanid dynasty.
 The tall minarets, reaching high above the Old City, are the highest minarets in Iran that bring their beautiful tiles up to the sky.
-A gorgeous and overwhelming facade, locks up your imagination to be immersed in various shades of blue, as if you found yourself in front of the gate of heaven.
-The beautiful exterior, shines brighter when sparks of sunshine reflect the blue sky colored tiles.
-Spring and Autumn are best seasons for visiting the breathtaking Jameh Mosque.
+A gorgeous and overwhelming facade locks up your imagination to be immersed in various shades of blue as if you found yourself in front of the gate of heaven.
+The beautiful exterior shines brighter when sparks of sunshine reflect the blue sky colored tiles.
+Spring and Autumn are the best seasons for visiting the breathtaking Jameh Mosque.
 This masterpiece is particularly stunning in the evening when it’s all lit up.
 The way that the light is provided on the dome and walls, make a spiritual and holy atmosphere at night.
 It’s like a jewel shining in the darkness of the night.

 If you’re driving to the Jameh Mosque you can go either by Gole Sorkh or Imam Street but if you’re on foot get on Seyed Gole Sorkh Street and then Larde Keyvan.

 Opening hours: 8 am – 9 pm